-Specifically, we are asking our shareholders to renew the Board's authority to disapply the statutory pre-emption rights that would otherwise apply under Irish law in the event of (i) the issuance of shares for cash in connection with any rights issue and (ii) the issuance of shares for cash if the issuance is limited to up to 5% of our issued ordinary share capital, with the possibility of issuing an additional 5% of our issued ordinary share capital), provided the additional 5% is only to be used for the purposes of financing (or refinancing, if the refinancing is announced within six months after the original transaction) a transaction that our Board determines to be an acquisition or a specific capital investment (which, for these purposes generally means an issuance of equity securities from which the proceeds are to be used for one or more specific capital investment-related uses).
+Specifically, we are asking our shareholders to renew the Board's authority to disapply the statutory pre-emption rights that would otherwise apply under Irish law in the event of (i) the issuance of shares for cash in connection with any rights issue and (ii) the issuance of shares for cash if the issuance is limited to up to 5% of our issued ordinary share capital, with the possibility of issuing an additional 5% of our issued ordinary share capital (up to a total of 10% of our issued ordinary share capital), provided the additional 5% is only to be used for the purposes of financing (or refinancing, if the refinancing is announced within six months after the original transaction) a transaction that our Board determines to be an acquisition or a specific capital investment (which, for these purposes generally means an issuance of equity securities from which the proceeds are to be used for one or more specific capital investment-related uses).
 Granting pre-emption disapplication authority, as set forth in this Proposal 6, to a company's board of directors is routine for Irish plcs.